-My guest is Gabrielle Hase.
+My guest is Gabrielle Hase who is insatiably curious about others and enjoys nothing more that a good conversation.
 She is the CEO of Soleberry Advisory.
 Love that name.
 Based in London.
-Her depth of experience in all things eCommerce, mobile and direct marketing as well as strategic branding and how to increase a brand’s market share is what her clients hire her for.
-Gabrielle also serves on a number of well-known retail boards as a Non-Executive Director (NED) and being insatiably curious about others.
+Her depth of experience in all things eCommerce, mobile and direct marketing.
+As well as strategic branding and how to increase a brand’s market share is what her clients hire her for.
+Gabrielle also serves on several well known retail boards as a Non-Executive Director (NED) and being insatiably curious about others.

-“The conversations that I enjoy are… truly back and forth conversations.
-You enjoy talking with them, even if you don’t agree with them, you find the conversation engaging, enlightening, and it has a nice decadence to it and you don’t regret the time spent.”
+“The conversations I enjoy are… truly back-and-forth conversations.
+You enjoy talking with them, even if you don’t agree with them.
+You find the conversation engaging, enlightening, and it has a nice decadence to it and you don’t regret the time spent.”

 Joining the board as a NED

 We begin, Reading the room and existing dynamics.
 Proving your value.
 Asking stupid silly questions., working with the chairperson, getting heard.
 Governance responsibilities and avoiding the “bitchy resting face” and reading body language.